tidymass/tidymass-docker/tidymass-case-study/README.md

 3. Then input your password.

-4. Use the `docker tag` command to give the `tidymass` image a new name.
+4. Use the `docker tag` command to give the `tidymass-case-study` image a new name.

 ```
-docker tag tidymass jaspershen/tidymass:latest
+docker tag tidymass-case-study jaspershen/tidymass-case-study:latest
 ```

 5. Now try your push command.

 ```
-docker push jaspershen/tidymass:latest
+docker push jaspershen/tidymass-case-study:latest
 ```

 `:tag` here can be the version of the image.
 We set it as `:latest`.